pow-auth/pow/guides/user_roles.md

     assert user.role == "admin"
   end

-  # Uncomment if you added this method to your users context
+  # Uncomment if you added this function to your users context
   # test "is_admin?/1" do
   #   refute Users.is_admin?(nil)
   #